Our verdict

 Checking the shoe's outsole hardness, we were a bit worried about its soft nature.

 With a durometer measurement of 71.0 HC, it turned out to be 20% softer than the average training shoe.
-Will the Altra We use an average of four tests.
-The video shows one of those tests have the same capacity to last as the other trainers?
+Will the There is not much support around the ankle either, so dont expect a firm foothold have the same capacity to last as the other trainers?

 Test results